googleinterns/step121-2020/README.md

 ## Server
 For testing the server, run `npm run watch`.
 This will launch the server.
 It will also restart the server every time a source file changes.

+Because of socket.io, we need to kill the server from the command line before restarting it (if using `npm run watch`). nodemon.json contains a command for nodemon to use to restart the server (instead of whatever nodemon does by default).

+For this to work, you need to be running Linux and have the `fuser` command installed.
+You might also need to tweak the delay field for your computer.
+The higher the delay field, the longer nodemon will wait before restarting the server.
+This will give time for the `fuser` command to run.

+If all of this sounds like too much work, just use `npm run start` and restart the server manually with Ctrl-C.